 Additionally, on July 20, 2009 Capital Southwest adopted the Capital Southwest 2009 Stock Incentive Plan (the "2009 Plan" and collectively with the 1999 Plan, the "Existing Stock Option Plans") for the purpose of advancing the interest of Capital Southwest by providing for the grant of stock options to its employees.
 The 2009 Plan authorizes the issuance of up to 187,000 shares of Capital Southwest's common stock (subject to adjustment for certain capital events such as stock splits, reverse stock splits, reorganizations, stock dividends, and similar transactions) upon the exercise of stock options.
-Awards may be made under the 2009 Plan to employees and o fficers of Capital Southwest.
-Unless terminated sooner by the Board of Directors, the 2009 Plan will terminate on July 20, 2019, and no additional awards may be made after that date.
+Awards may be made under the 2009 Plan to employees and officers of Capital South west.
+Unless terminated sooner by the Board, the 2009 Plan will terminate on July 20, 2019, and no additional awards may be made after that date.
 To date, options to purchase 38,750 shares of Capital Southwest's common stock have been granted under the 2009 Plan.

-Capital Southwest's Existing Stock Option Plans enable the Company to provide to its officers and employees (1) incentive compensation commensurate with the creation of shareholder value; (2) opportunities for increased stock ownership by executives; and (3) competitive levels of total compensation over a long time horizon.
-Options are granted at the Nasdaq Stock Market's closing price of the Company's common stock on the date of grant and thus have no ultimate value unless the value of the Company's common stock appreciates.
-The Company has never granted options with an exercise price that is less than the closing price of the Company's common stock on the grant date, nor has it granted options which are priced on a date other than the grant date.
-Capital Southwest believes stock op tions provide a significant incentive for the option holders to enhance the value of the Company's common stock by continually improving the Company's performance and its investment results.
+Capital Southwest's Existing Stock Option Plans enable Capital Southwest to provide to its officers and employees (1) incentive compensation commensurate with the creation of shareholder value; (2) opportunities for increased stock ownership by executives; and (3) competitive levels of total compensation over a long time horizon.
+Options are granted at the Nasdaq Stock Market's closing price of Capital Southwest's common stock on the date of grant and thus have no ultimate value unless the value of Capital Southwest's common stock appreciates.
+Capital Southwest has never granted options with an exercise price that is less than the closing price of Capital Southwest's common stock on the grant date, nor has it granted options which are priced on a date other than the grant date.
+Capit al Southwest believes stock options provide a significant incentive for the option holders to enhance the value of Capital Southwest's performance and its investment results.

 Options granted under the Existing Stock Option Plans generally vest in five annual installments beginning on the first anniversary of the date of grant and have a term of ten years.
 Under the 1999 Plan, upon termination of employment or retirement, option holders have 30 days to exercise vested options to purchase shares except in the case of death or disability (subject to a 6-month limitation).
 Under the 2009 Plan, upon termination of employment or retirement, incentive stock option holders have three months and non-statutory stock option holders have one month to exercise vested options to purchase shares except in the case of death or disability (subject to a 6-month limitation).
-Prior to the exercise of options, holders have no rights as shareholders with respect to the shares subject to such option, includ ing voting rights and the right to receive dividends or dividend equivalents.
+Prior to the exercise of options, holders have no rights as shareholders with respect to the shares subject to such option, including voting rights and the right to receive dividends or dividend equivalents.

-From time to time, the compensation committee has recommended and the Board of Directors has granted qualified and non-qualified stock options to executive officers and investment associates.
-Stock option award levels vary among participants based on their positions within the Company.
+From time to time, the compensation committee has recommended and the Board has granted qualified and non-qualified stock options to executive officers and investment associates.
+Stock option award levels vary among participants based on their positions within Capital Southwest.